fostermadeco/pool/README.md

 A Segment package for Laravel.

-The goal of this package is to make it easier to use Segmento within a Laravel package.
+The goal of this package is to make it easier to use Segment within a Laravel package.
 It formats the data as needed and uses `segmentio/analytics-php` to make the API calls.

 ## Installation